jlh5360/Projects/Elderly_Care_Facility/README.md

 1. Clone the repository and go to the root directory.
 2. Start API backend server
    1. Execute `mvn compile exec:java`in the ufund-api directory in the terminal
 3. Start frontend server
    1. Run `npm install` from inside the ufund-ui direcotry
    2. Run `npm install -g @angular/cli` to install the Angular cli tool
-    3. Run `ng start --open` to start the frontend server and access the website
+   3. Run `npm start --open` to start the frontend server and access the website

 ## Known bugs and disclaimers